Size in bytes of PageSeeder documents.

 PSML documents are XML documents, so the general guidelines for XML apply.
-PageSeeder relies on various types of XML processors and your PSML may also be processed externally so it is important to bear in mind the following:
+PageSeeder relies on various types of XML processors and the PSML may also be processed externally so it is important to bear in mind the following:

-- content with no or few line breaks may be difficult to handle by processors that break down the code per line, this mostly true for text editors;
+- content with no or few line breaks may be difficult to handle by processors that break down the code per line, this is mostly true for text editors;

 - indentation and comments increase the file size but have little real impact in terms of processing;

 - markup density has a greater impact on processing, especially when the content is processed as a tree structure, in other words, it is easier to process content that is mostly plain text.

 PSML file size

 As a rule of thumb, for typical PSML content with regular line breaks, minimal indentation and average markup density.